COVESA/ifex/README.md

 ### Variable use in templates

 * The standard functions in vsc_generator.py will pass in only a single node of AST type to the template generation framework.
+(If you define your own custom generator, it could choose to do something different).

-The node will be of a particular type, depending on what type of template is being rendered (or more correctly, what was specified when the generation function was called -- either a top level function like render_ast_with_template_file() or a call to gen() with the node in question as parameter.)
+The passed node and will have a particular node type (subclass to AST).
+The type depends on what type of template is being rendered (or more correctly, what was specified when the generation function was called -- either a top level function like render_ast_with_template_file() or a call to gen() with the node in question as parameter.)

 * When using the provided generator convenience functions, the node that is "passed to the template" (roughly speaking) will always be named **item**

-* Since the class members are public, they can be walked directly through dot-notation in code that is embedded in the template.
-For example, if the passed item is a Service the template can get to the namespaces list by just referencing it:  `item.namespaces`
+* The class member variables (referring to the children of a node) in all AST nodes are public.
+This means they can be referenced directly through dot-notation inside code that is embedded in the jinja template.
+For example, if the passed `item` is a Service the template can get to the _list_ of namespaces in the service by just referencing it: `item.namespaces`

-Dot notation can be chained as needed:
+This of course means that dot-notation could also be chained:
-`item.namespaces[1].methods[0].description` - the first method name in the second namespace.
+`item.namespaces[1].methods[0].description` - the description of th efirst method name in the second namespace.

-...but of course it is more likely to use loop constructs to iterate over lists than to address specific indexes like that:
+It is however more likely to use loop constructs to iterate over lists than to address specific indexes like that:

 ```
 {% for i in item.namespaces %}